Debugger3000/ResumeTailor/README.md

 Automated Resume Tailoring and Form Completion with the click of a button!

+TBH: Resume tailor can be useful for similar job titles / skill swaps that are annoying to do.
+However can be extended with a better prompt if thats your use case.
+The form completion feature is where it shines though.
+I use that for every job application because it covers mostly everything past personal info that browsers can auto fill.
+Its not perfect but I have found it quite useful.

 ### Resume Tailoring
 Tailor your resume by providing a job description and an upload of your .docx resume.
 Provide skills and the model will swap job titles and skills as you see fit.